vcuello/INFM600-Cuello-Wells/README.md

 - Pial4d: Answers for question PIAL4a (1,2,3,4,5,6,8 or 9)
 - Pial4Key: [state],[Pial4a],[Pial4b],[Pial4c],[Pial4d]
 - Pial4calc: Sum of answers from 1 to 4
-- EreadingDevices
+- useEreadingDevices: TRUE if Pial4calc>0, FALSE otherwise
-- Key
+- Key: [state],[useEreadingDevices]

 ###Join_Library_ Typology_ Ereading
-- FIPS State Numeric Code
+- FIPS State Numeric Code: State Name
-- State Identifier
+- State Identifier: FIPS Code
-- Library Typology   Q21a
+- Library Typology Q21a: All possible answers for q21a
-- useEReading Devices
+- useEReadingDevices: All possible values for useEReadingDevices
-- KeyTypology
+- KeyTypology   [state],[Library Typology Q21a]
-- KeyEreading
+- KeyEreading: [state],[useEreadingDevices]
-- Percentage Typology
+- Percentage Typology: Number of KeyTypology occurrences for this state divided by all the answers for this state (percent from 0 to 1)
-- PercentageEReading
+- PercentageEReading: Number of KeyEreading occurrences for this state divided by all the answers for this state (percent from 0 to 1)

 ###Clean_Join_LibTypology_Ereading
-- FIPS State Numeric Code
+- FIPS State Numeric Code: State Name
-- State Identifier
+- State Identifier: FIPS Code
-- Library  Typology   Q21a
+- Library Typology Q21a: All possible answers for q21a
-- UseEReading Devices
+- useEReadingDevices: All possible values for useEReadingDevices
-- KeyTypology
+- KeyTypology   [state],[Library Typology Q21a]
-- KeyEreading
+- KeyEreading: [state],[useEreadingDevices]
-- Percentage Visit Public Libraries (Percentage Typology)
+- Percentage Typology: Number of KeyTypology occurrences for this state divided by all the answers for this state (percent from 0 to 1)
-- Percentage Use E-Reading (Percentage Ereading)
+- PercentageEReading: Number of KeyEreading occurrences for this state divided by all the answers for this state (percent from 0 to 1)
-- Percentage Visit Public Libraries % (Percentage Typology)
+- Percentage Typology: Number of KeyTypology occurrences for this state divided by all the answers for this state (percent from 0 to 100)
-- Percentage Use E-Reading % (Percentage Ereading)
+- PercentageEReading: Number of KeyEreading occurrences for this state divided by all the answers for this state (percent from 0 to 100)

 ###Library Visit & E-Reading Map
-- State
+- State: State Name
-- Visit Public Libraries %
+- Visit Public Libraries %	: Number of KeyTypology occurrences for this state divided by all the answers for this state (percent from 0 to 100)
-- Use E-Reading Devices %
+- Use E-Reading Devices %: Number of KeyEreading occurrences for this state divided by all the answers for this state (percent from 0 to 100)

 #Acknowledgements

-We want to thank the research groups of the * *Pew Research Center’s Internet & American Life Project* *  in association with * *Princeton Survey Research Associates International* *  for allowing access to both master sets of datasets and survey question analysis (http://www.pewresearch.org/).
-We would like to thank Aaron Smith compiler of the   * *2013 Library Typology* *   dataset and the compliers Kathryn Zickuhr and Lee Raine of the * *2014 E-Reading and Gadgets* * dataset.
-We also would like to thank * *Bing Maps* *  in  * *Microsoft Excel 2013* *  developed by the  * *Microsoft Corporation* *  for provided us with the geographic chart map.
+We want to thank the research groups of the * *Pew Research Center’s Internet & American Life Project*   in association with *Princeton Survey Research Associates International*   for allowing access to both master sets of datasets and survey question analysis (http://www.pewresearch.org/).
+We would like to thank Aaron Smith compiler of the   *2013 Library Typology*   dataset and the compliers Kathryn Zickuhr and Lee Raine of the *2014 E-Reading and Gadgets*  dataset.
+We also would like to thank *Bing Maps*  in  *Microsoft Excel 2013*   developed by the  *Microsoft Corporation*   for provided us with the geographic chart map.

 #Licenses